FortusHD/YippieBot/docs/tasks.md

 ## Features & Functionality

 1. [ ] Enhance music functionality
+   - Improve error handling when interacting with lavalink
+     - player.destroy can be undefined

    - Add support for more music sources ?
    - Implement advanced queue management
    - Add music filters and effects ?